 Trade Show Activities / Seminars / Standards:

-1. Seminar speakers, including exhibitors and representatives from companies who pay to give an Exhibitor Presented Seminar at Natural Products Expo or Natural MarketPlace, must not make defamatory, libelous or slanderous statements about an exhibitor, company or person during a seminar.
+1. Seminar speakers, including exhibitors and representatives from companies who pay to give a Hosted Education Session at Natural Products Expo, must not make defamatory, libelous or slanderous statements about an exhibitor, company or person during a seminar.

-2. Information given at seminars must be truthful and non-misleading.
+2. Information given at seminars must be truthful and non-misleading and must comply with FDA regulations for claims if the seminar promotes products or brands.

 GUIDELINE: Not mandatory at this time but represent long-term goals to raise the industry’s integrity.